xMartin/php-introduction/06_builtin_functions_and_classes.md

 */
 ```

 **When doing any arithmetic with time or date values, always use the `DateTime` (and related) classes.
-There are so many edge cases in date/time calculations that you certainly don't want to to it yourself.**
+There are so many edge cases in date/time calculations that you certainly don't want to do it yourself.**

 [isset]: http://php.net/manual/en/function.isset.php